 less likely to receive referrals to specialists who thoroughly understand

 their diseases.
 Developed in conjunction with the Thoracic Surgery &

-Lung Center of Excellence, the Women’s Lung Health Program will
+Lung Center of Excellence, the Women’s Lung Health Program is designed

-be designed to optimize care across their lifespan for women with lung
+to optimize care across their lifespan for women with lung conditions

 EXPANDED GENETIC TESTING

 Under the guidance of Dr. Nancy Taft, Medical Director of Comprehensive

 Breast Program; Dr. Orna Hadar, Breast Imaging Specialist, Dr. Amy Argus,